Who-put-that-in-my-drive/Moments/server/prod/ReadMe.md

 ## Deploying server to EC2 instance

+### Building the express server

+Run the build command from the root of the project, `npm run build-server`.

 ### Receive credentials
 A credentials .pem file is required to ssh into the ec2 instance.
 Please place the .pem file you have received into the `prod` folder (the current directory this README.md file is in).